slatedocs/slate/source/index.html.md

 `
 {
-  "category": "some_category"
+  "category": ...
 }`

+If `allow_multiple` is `false`, then the value will be a string equal to one of the original categories.

-`category` will be one of the original categories.
+If `allow_multiple` is `true`, the value will be an array of categories, each one being one of the original categories.

 # Create Transcription Task